chrisfoulon/BCBToolKit/README.txt

 Cortical Thickness and Normalisation use ANTs (Advanced Normalization Tools) http://stnava.github.io/ANTs

+Enantiomorphic tranformation : Nachev et al. (2008) Enantiomorphic normalization of focally lesioned brains

 #### Practical information: ####

 The folder of this application includes a default tracts folder.

 If you are on OSX :

-To launch the BCBToolKit, double-click on the script : BCBToolKit.command
+To launch the BCBtoolkit, double-click on the script : BCBToolKit.command

 If you are on Linux :

-To launch the BCBToolKit, double-click on the script : BCBToolKit.sh (Or launch it in console if .sh scripts are not directly executable by double-click on your OS)
+To launch the BCBtoolkit, double-click on the script : BCBToolKit.sh (Or launch it in console if .sh scripts are not directly executable by double-click on your OS)

 --------- IMPORTANT ---------
-Be careful about file extension, this application recognises only nifti (i.e.: .nii) and compressed nifti (i.e.: .nii.gz) extensions in the MNI152 stereotaxic space
+Be careful about file extension, this application recognises only nifti (i.e.: .nii) and compressed nifti (i.e.: .nii.gz) extensions.
 Do not use files or directories containing space, tabulation or parenthesis.